Q: WHAT DOES THE FOUNDATION DO?

 So that we can thoughtfully respond to your longer list of questions, we ask that you send us a short description of your situation and needs along with your list of questions.
 You may want to revisit your list after our first call and make changes as you see fit.
 To facilitate this second conversation we’ve developed a short form that you can either fill out online or print and fill out by hand.
 Click here to access the form.

-A $175.00 admission/application fee is required in order to review your form and follow up with a more in depth second call.
+A $175.00 admission/application fee is required in order to review your form and follow up with a more in depth meeting.
 We also require documentation of your ability to provide program and residential fees if paying privately.

 Q: REFERRAL TO THE RUSH UNIVERSITY MEDICAL CENTER AARTS PROGRAM